 You may believe that all this data syncing across various databases is an insurmountable task.
 But it’s easier than you think.
 We’ll use the power of APIs and XML.

 Why do hotel booking apps need APIs and XML

-With fierce competition, speed is critical.
+With fierce competition, the speed is critical in developing a hotel reservation app.
 In their choice of a booking app, a traveler relies on 3 decision drivers:

 - Functionality: how smooth is the customer journey

 - Availability: do they find what they’re looking for

 - Price: is it the best deal

 Your app’s fast and accurate response is a game-changer in closing a deal.
 The dynamics would be impossible without APIs and XML.
 In short, they provide you with real-time information on room availability, pricing, and amenities.

 XML integration binds different formats and programming languages together, facilitating the flow of user requests and end server responses, so users can get information from hotel providers, car rentals, airlines, railway companies, restaurants and more.